rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Wasted potential: I used glitched Shield to jump all the way to the Temple of Delphi early, but it's just an unloaded cardboard cut-out at this stage, so this is not useful.

 Wasted potential: after boarding the snaketrain, you can long jump back to where you came from but the Tower has no collision and you just fall to your death.

 Wasted potential: you can zip from the first sliding part of the level to the end of Chapter 8 if you're careful.
 Basically, use Poseidon Tremble speed glitch here, then after sliding down the corridor a bit, you need to go out of bounds and fly a long way to the left (?).
 This will land Kratos to the vertical ice slide he uses at the end of Chapter 8.
-You will skip Lightning of Poseidon doing this, and Chapter 8 will never show up in the Chapter Select- menu afterwards.
+You will skip Lightning of Poseidon doing this, and Chapter 8 will never show up in the Chapter Select-menu afterwards.

 Otherwise fine and dandy, but it seems that doing this skip in any of its forms causes a game breaking glitch at the end of Chapter 9, when returning to the center tower.
 No cutscenes start and you just get stuck.

 Videos:
 1, vipeazone's video:
         https://www.youtube.com/watch?v=NqnsgcNCMHE#t=35

 World weapon: you can take a Shield from the enemies inside the first snaketrain.
 This is the first known place in the game you can get a Shield, which means from this point the Shield Jump and Upgrade Jump are options for Kratos.

 Speed strategy: one of the fastest ways to win this fight is to activate all enemies and then group them together, then cast Ice Magic.
 This shatters the flying enemies, disarms the Shielded Satyrs and freezes them all at once.
 Then just break the Satyrs and you've won.
 Unfortunately sometimes an enemy can evade the Ice Magic range, but mostly this is a pretty consistent strategy.

 If a flying enemy does evade the Ice Magic, just to be safe you don't want to use Ice Rage here to quickly shatter them.
 Why?
 Because if you miss the target and hit one of those Manticore Eggs instead, you may accidentally target a dead enemy, which makes this fight unwinnable.

 Speed strategy: you can environmentally kill enemies here with grapple throws.
 Environmental kills are possible in many later fights in this area as well.

 Other: if you're unlucky, a flying enemy can fly out of bounds during the fight inside the snaketrain.
 If you can't reach it, the fight barrier never dissipates and you get stuck.

-Other: some graphics in this part of the game can suffer from random pop-ins and other oddities.
+Other: some graphics in this part of the game can suffer from random pop-ins.
 You can see a floor of a snaketrain fade in and out of existence as Kratos moves around it, for example.
+I remember this happening while playing on an old CRT TV, but after switching to HDMI I can no longer see the pop-ins.
+So, I wonder if this could be a resolution-specific oddity?

 ## Chapter 8 - The Python's Belly